vtex-apps/store-components/packages/product-details/README.md

 ## Installation

-To install this module, you need to run the bellow in your terminal
+To install this module, you need to run the instructions bellow in your terminal

 ```sh
 $ yarn add @vtex/product-details